abodenha/c64_keyboard/README.md

 * Pads are really close to the edge of the board.
 I want to move them back a bit.
 * The pads and holes for the keyboard header are a bit small.
 If you use pins big enough to properly fit the C64 keyboard connector they're hard to get into the holes on the PCB.
 * I need to add a trace on the LED header so that the LED will work in either orientation.

+## Known issues
+* If you have the ItsyBitsy M4 plugged into your computer when you power on it MIGHT prevent the computer from booting.
+I've tried on several machines, and it only happens on one machine with an MSI motherboard.
+What I think is happening is that CircuitPython inits the CIRCUITPY drive, and then it gets shut down by boot.py (that shouldn't happen).
+I'm going to keep exploring to try to find a good solution.
+For now, there are several workarounds:
+** Delete boot.py from your CIRCUITPY drive.
+This means the CIRCUITPY drive will show up all the time, but everything else will work normally.
+** Hold restore while booting.
+This is basically the same as deleting boot.py.
+** Only plug the keyboard in AFTER your computer is up and running.
+** Connect the keyboard to a USB port that always has power even when the machine is in standby (off) or in sleep.

 ## FAQ
 Q: Can I use a different microcontroller?